with-one-wing/node-redis-task/README.md

 **NODE-REDIS ECHO Server for Moon Active Technical task.**

-Hi,
+Hi everybody!

 **Covering words:**

-Because I didn't quite understand logic of "printing message behind the load balancer" but wanted to do task over the weekend, I implemented logic like described in p 4.
-"Notices", but I can re-implement in absolutely any approach you want.
+Because I didn't quite understand logic of "printing message behind the load balancer" but wanted to finish task over the weekend, I implemented logic like described in "Notices", but I can re-implement in absolutely any approach you want.
+Docker-compose used + load balancer implemented - for test purposes, it didn't take to much time.

 **Used tools:**

--node 10
+- node 10
--pm2
+- pm2
+- express
+- redis
+- redis pub/sub
--docker to spin up architecture.
+- docker to spin up architecture.
--express
--redis
--redis pub/sub
+- nginx for load balancer
 *please look at Notices, point 3

 **Launch**